 Bawn in the Mash (2011)

-The 4th full length release was recorded once again, at home in Paducah, Kentucky.
-However this time the band engineered the entire album, with violinist Josh Coffey at the helm of a borrowed DIGI 3.
+This eponymous release was recorded once again, at home in Paducah, Kentucky.
+The band engineered the entire album, with Josh Coffey at the helm of a borrowed DIGI 3.
 Recorded primarily in March of 2010, this album was finally released in April 2011.
 Bawn in the Mash followed the release by playing a slew of festival dates, including a Northeast tour that took the band to 15 performances in 16 days.
 The tour culminated with the band performing live on the rooftop at Relix Magazine headquarters in New York.